- Physical abuse is the use of intentional physical force, such as hitting, kicking, shaking, burning or other show of force against a child.

 Some factors can increase the risk for abuse or neglect.
 The presence of these factors does not always mean that maltreatment will occur.
 Children are never to blame for the harm others do to them.

 Age.
-Children under 4 years of age are at greatest risk for severe injury and death from abuse.
+Children under 4 years of age are at the greatest risk for severe injury and death from abuse.

 Family environment.
 Abuse and neglect can occur in families where there is a great deal of stress.
 The stress can result from a family history of violence, drug or alcohol abuse, poverty, and chronic health problems.
 Families that do not have nearby friends, relatives, and other social support are also at risk.